Table of content:

 Selecting the right location is one of the biggest decisions in the planning phase of your project.
 You need to conduct an environmental assessment to ensure the grounds are safe to have people coming and going every day.
-You need to apply for the right permits to build the facility on that specific location.
-You want to ensure that you’re not surrounded by direct or indirect competitors that could syphon business away from your establishment.
+Then, you need to apply for the right permits to build the facility on that specific location.
+Finally, you want to ensure that you’re not surrounded by direct or indirect competitors.
+Specifically, those who could syphon business away from your establishment.
 All of these factors influence how, when, and where you decide to build.

 For projects of this magnitude, it helps to hire the right consultants who provide industrial expertise to ensure the facility is developed in the right way.
-The best consultants also have business acumen and negotiating skills to help you find the best developers to help you get the job done.
+The best consultants also have business acumen and negotiating skills to help you find the best developers to assist you.
 Get in touch with the experts at (905) 696-0486 or email [email protected] for more details.